axibase/axibase-charts/syntax/functions.md

     change-field = series.tags.mount_point
 ```

-Below is content of the dropdown.
+Below is the content of the dropdown.

 ![](images/requestMetricsSeriesValues:fieldPath:tags.png)